BSC-ES/providentia/docs/source/user-guide/plot-customisation.rst

 Calculating exceedances
 ^^^^^^^^^^^^^^^^^^^^^^^

-In Providentia ``exceedances`` is available in the list of available statistics.
-How it is currently implemented is simplistic, but users can simply state a threshold/limit value per component, and each instance where values exceed this limit will be counted.
-Therefore the exceeedances statistic simply gives the number of instances.
-The threshold values can be set in the file ``settings/exceedances.json``, as so:
+In Providentia the ``exceedances`` statistic is available in the list of available statistics.
+How it is currently implemented is simplistic, but users can simply state a threshold/limit value per component or network-component pair, and each instance where values exceed this limit will be counted.
+Therefore the ``exceedances`` statistic simply gives the number of instances above the threshold.
+The threshold values can be set in the file ``settings/exceedances.json`` per component, or network-component pair, as so:

 ::

   {"sconco3": 90.21,
-   "sconcno2": 106.38}
+   "sconcno2": 106.38,
+   "EBAS|sconco3": 109.77,
+   "EBAS|sconcno2": 88.88}

+In the case a threshold is set for a specific component, and per network-component, then the threshold for network-component is taken preferentially.

 Editing the plot style in the dashboard
 ---------------------------------------